Pay-as-You-Go Invoice Data Extraction Vendors: Pricing Guide

 Hidden Costs That Change the Math

-At scale these line items compound, and the order of two vendors that looked equivalent on the headline can flip.
-A high-volume buyer running thirty to fifty thousand pages a year on what looks like a competitive subscription can find the real high volume invoice extraction software subscription cost is materially higher than a credit-bundle product once seats, line-item surcharges, reprocessing, and template maintenance are added in.
-A side-by-side comparison built only on the sticker price is unreliable; reading broader invoice OCR pricing models and hidden fees at the OCR layer underneath surfaces several of the same patterns at a different level of the stack.
-Bring the checks above to a vendor's pricing page, run each one, and rebuild the cost model on what's actually billed.
+A buyer running thirty to fifty thousand pages a year can find that a subscription that looked competitive is materially more expensive than a credit-bundle product once seats, line-item surcharges, reprocessing, and template maintenance are included.
+A side-by-side comparison built only on sticker price is unreliable; broader invoice OCR pricing models and hidden fees show the same pattern at the OCR layer underneath.

 A Worked Example: How the Same Volume Produces Different Bills